MobileAppDevelopment-Fall2025/Personal-Finance-Manager/README.md

 - Sophie Nguyen: [sophienguyen113@gmail.com](mailto:sophienguyen113@gmail.com)

-Thank you for your interest in our project!
+Thank you for your interest in my project!
 We look forward to your contributions and feedback.
 Happy coding! 🚀